MSc in Pluralistic Counselling and Psychotherapy

 Overview

 This part-time programme consists of nine modules over two years.
-It is a taught Master’s with a strong research component.
-The programme utilises a continuous assessment strategy and learners accumulate credits though a variety of assessments over the duration of the programme.
+It is a taught master’s with a strong research component.
+It is facilitated through monthly three-day blocks (usually Friday to Sunday).
+It uses a continuous assessment strategy, and learners accumulate credits through a variety of assessments throughout the programme.

 Blended Learning Delivery

-We hold that it is not enough to simply teach the skills of counselling and psychotherapy.
-Learners are given the space to learn, practice and be supported as they develop for themselves a style and model of counselling which is both personal and effective.
+We believe that it is not enough to simply teach the skills of counselling and psychotherapy.
+Learners are given space to learn, practise and be supported as they develop their own style and model of counselling, which is both personal and effective.

 Assessment